Socio-Economic Classification in Retail Marketing

 New Consumer Classification System (NCCS): An Advanced Approach

-Importance of Socio-Economic Classification for In-Store Stock Management
+Importance for Stock Management & Practical Applications

 Related Read : Store Inventory Management